 Being a mentor for the first time has been a very interesting and rewarding experience.
 I have learned how I can make a difference by sharing time and listening to someone who is experiencing one of the most important things in their life.
 The learning experience goes both ways and I feel motivated to share and learn more about the people around me after being a mentor. – Adriana Prieto

 It has been great meeting my mentee.
 Sometimes I feel I have learned more than I have contributed. – Victoria Azpurua

 Mentor Program Overview

 The mentoring process begins (after mentors and scholars have been carefully paired with one another) at the first of four quarterly meetings that occur between all the scholars and mentors.
 These quarterly meetings are required attendance and the focus at the meetings is on providing support to the mentors and scholars and building the mentor/scholar relationship.
 In addition to the quarterly meetings scholars are responsible for setting up monthly meetings between themselves and their mentor so that they continue to build their relationship and learn from one another.

-Contact Elsa Roberts via email or phone (305.576.2782) for more information or if you have any questions about the program.
+Contact Kat Campbell via email or phone (305.576.2782) for more information or if you have any questions about the program.